How to Establish Salary Ranges

-Salary ranges play a big part in compensation planning, and taking your time to get these right will really pay off long-term.
-The labor market has been volatile recently (to put it mildly) but after record unemployment, a rush to expand could be right ahead.
-You don’t want to miss out on hiring a great employee because you aren’t paying enough for the job position.
-When you start to establish salary ranges, it’s important that HR leaders and CFOs work together with the realization that the pay scale is a key driver of recruiting and retention.
+Determining salary ranges plays a big part in compensation planning, and taking your time to get it right will pay off long-term.
+The job market has been extremely volatile but after record unemployment, we’re now seeing record job postings and a true battle for talent.
+You shouldn’t miss out on hiring a great employee because you aren’t paying enough for a position.
+When you start to establish compensation ranges, it’s important that HR leaders and CFOs work together with the realization that salary pay scale is one of the key drivers of recruiting and retention.

-Defined pay ranges not only ensure you’re paying employees fairly but can also be used during budget planning and to control labor costs.
-Check out these 8 steps to developing salary ranges:
+Properly defined pay ranges not only help ensure you’re paying employees fairly but can also be used during salary negotiation, budget planning and to control labor costs.
+Check out these 8 steps for developing a formal salary structure:

 - Do You Want to Lead, Lag or Match?